 - (2) At least 7 days before a call on shares in a no liability company becomes payable, the company must give the holders of the shares notice of:

 - (a) the amount of the call; and

 - (b) the day when it is payable; and

-- (c) the place for payment.
+- (c) details for making the payment.

-The notice must be sent by post.
 If the notice is not given, the call is not payable.